 Here is a brief description of the services available.
-Please contact them for more information and to set up appointments.
+Contact them directly for more information and to set up appointments.

 THE UNIVERSITY COUNSELING CENTER

-The Counseling Center offers both individual and group counseling and psychotherapy to address the causes and symptoms of disordered eating.
+The Counseling Center offers a limited number of individual counseling and psychotherapy to assess and preliminarily address the causes and symptoms of disordered eating, as well as determine and provide for additional treatment options and referrals as needed or desired.
 Psychotherapy can help to identify the reasons that eating gets out of balance and can help a person discover alternative ways to cope.
-Groups are especially helpful as a way to cope.
-Groups are especially helpful as a way to discuss these issues with others who understand and who can be supportive.
-Family and friends can benefit from consulting with a therapist abut how best to respond to those they believe may have an eating disorder.
-Contact the Center for the schedule of groups for each semester.
-Individual appointments can be made by calling or dropping by the Center.
+Family and friends can benefit from consulting with a therapist about how best to respond to those they believe may have an eating disorder.
+Individual appointments can be made by calling the UCC office at 607-777-2772.

 DECKER STUDENT HEALTH SERVICES CENTER

 Location: Near Newing College

 Nurse practitioners, physicians and a psychiatrist are available at the Decker Student Health Services Center to provide the following services related to eating disorders: